-Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Impact Ensure that malaria services including case management and vector control are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic Q4 2020 The country successfully completed the 2020 LLIN campaigns, and implemented the distribution taking into account the necessary COVID-19 precautions.
+Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Impact Ensure that malaria services including case management and vector control are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic Q4 2020 The country is on track for the 2021 LLIN campaign in quarter 4 which will be implemented whilst taking into account the necessary COVID-19 precautions.
 CAR has secured adequate stocks of ACTs and RDTs although there were delays in the delivery of these commodities.
 The costs of implementing malaria control increased due to COVID-19.
-The country reports that there was no interruption in services during the pandemic, whilst community case management has been intensified Impact Investigate and address the reasons for the increase in estimated malaria incidence between 2015 and 2019, which means that the country is not on track to achieve the 2020 target of a 40% reduction in malaria incidence Q4 2021 The country experienced a malaria upsurge in 2019, attributed to delayed delivery in mosquito nets.
-The new Global Fund grant supports further scale up of key malaria interventions
+The country reports that there was no interruption in services during the pandemic, whilst community case management has been intensified